peturh/mobill-support-web/README.md

 ## Initate an admin

-Press the link down below, if {successfull: true} comes up you can log into this awesome homebuild CMS.
+Press the link down below, if {successfull: true} comes up you can log into this awesome homebuild CMS with the username: admin and the super secret password: password

 [Create an admin](http://localhost:9093/support/initiate/createAdmin)